Lucius Aemilius Paullus Macedonicus: Family life and descendants

 With the eldest sons safely adopted by two of the most powerful patrician houses, Paullus counted on the two younger ones to continue his own name.
-Both of them died young, one shortly after the other, at the same time that Paullus celebrated his triumph.
+Both of them died young, one shortly after the other, at the same time that Paullus celebrated his triumph in 167 BC.
 The elder of the two remaining sons was 14 and the younger 9, according to Polybius.
 Their names are unknown to us.
 The successes of his political and military career were thus not accompanied by a happy family life.

 At Paullus' death, his sons Quintus Fabius Maximus Aemilianus and Publius Cornelius Scipio Africanus Aemilianus received his property by his will, even though they were legally no longer Aemilii Paulli; Scipio gave his share to his older brother who was less wealthy.
 Paullus's second wife (whose name is unknown to us) received her dowry back from the sale of some of her late husband's property (Livy and Polybius both claim that Paullus died relatively poor, and that he had kept little for himself from the successful Macedonian campaign).

 With the death of Paullus, the Aemilii Paulli became extinct, even though he had two living sons.
 His elder surviving son Fabius Aemilianus eventually became consul and fathered at least one son, who in turn became consul as Fabius Allobrigicus in 121.
 This man, in turn, may have been the ancestor of later Fabii who tied their fortunes to Julius Caesar and Augustus.
 The younger surviving son was more famous as Scipio Aemilianus but died leaving no known issue.

 Paullus' first and former wife Papiria Masonia survived her ex-husband and lived to enjoy her former sister-in-law's property presented to her by her younger son (per Polybius).
 At her death, her property was divided between her sons, but Scipio gave it to his sisters.